w3c/wot/planning/ThingDescription/td-next-work-items/binding-templates.md

 We need to specify how a new binding should be submitted.
 E.g. Registry or a similar approach.
 Registry analysis is happening at a separate document.
 See [Registry Analysis](../../../registry-analysis/).

+Our approach should clarify the following points:

+- Rule-based validation process of the binding document submission (what checks should a submission pass)
+- Review process (do we organize special meetings, invite submitters to explain, how do we document it all etc.)
+- To be continued

 ## Binding Mechanism

 ### Binding Templates Integration